crc137/Ears-Bass-Boost-EQ-Any-Audio/README.md

 ## Notes
 - Audio processing happens in `scripts/bg.js` within an offscreen document.
 - The service worker `scripts/sw.js` proxies tab capture and runtime messages.

-## License
-If you need a license file, add `LICENSE` and update this section.